cloudquery/docs/docs/configuration/proxy-configuration.md

 # Proxy settings

-Proxy can be set using standard environment variables for proxy configuration.
-It allows to run cloudquery traffic through a proxy server.
-To configure a proxy for `https` requests set `HTTPS_PROXY` environment variable.
-For `http` requests set `HTTP_PROXY` environment variable.
+If you run the CloudQuery CLI in an environment that requires a proxy server for outgoing traffic, you'll need to set it via environment variables.
+To configure a proxy server for HTTPS traffic set the `HTTPS_PROXY` environment variable.
+For HTTP traffic set the `HTTP_PROXY` environment variable.

 Example: